SUNDAY, 7 December 1941

 USS Sotoyomo (YT-9) sunk but later raised and repaired.

-Fortunately for the United States Navy, their three Pacific Fleet aircraft carriers were not at port.
-Nor were strategic fuel reserves and dry docks targeted.
+Fortunately for the U.S. Navy none of the three Pacific Fleet aircraft carriers were at port in Pearl Harbor.
+Also, the strategic fuel reserves and dry docks at Pearl Harbor were not targeted.

 A total of 188 American aircraft were destroyed: